-After living in a wealthy, affluent suburban area for over 23 years, we moved back to where we lived for a few years before we left to Seminary.
+After living in a wealthy, affluent suburban area for over 23 years, we moved back to where we lived for a few years before we surrendered to God’s calling to full time ministry.
 It has always been a largely lower income, rural area.
-A majority of the people who live here don't have much compared to where we lived in Raleigh, yet so many seem to possess a joy and unapologetical faith that has been incredibly refreshing to my soul.
+A majority of the people who live here don't have much when compared to where we lived in Raleigh, yet so many seem to possess a joy and unapologetical faith that has been incredibly refreshing to my soul.

-I've thought a lot about the differences in genuine joy and passion for Christ that I've witnessed in people's lives over the years in the areas that we have ministered in and in the countries we have had the opportunity to do mission trips to - and the only defining difference I can come up with is that one has a lot more STUFF than the other.
-More money, more possessions, more education... you name it, they have more - and with more comes an abundance of things to place our faith and trust in.
+I've thought a lot about the differences in genuine joy and passion to live for Christ that I've witnessed in people's lives over the years in the areas that we have ministered, as well as the countries we have had the opportunity to do mission trips to — and the only defining difference I can come up with is that one has a lot more STUFF than the other.
+More money.
+More education.
+More possessions.
+More options.
+You name it, they have more.
+It became incredibly obvious that with “more” comes an abundance of things to place our faith and trust in on a daily basis.

 Miriam Webster defines disillusioned as having lost faith or trust in something formerly regarded as good or valuable.